vuejs/router/.github/contributing.md

 Besides that, the `.vitepress` sub-folder is used to put the config and theme, including the i18n information.

-If you want to start to translate the docs in a new language:
+If you want to start translating the docs in a new language:

 1. Create the corresponding `<lang>` sub-folder for your translation.
 2. Modify the i18n config in `.vitepress` sub-folder.